Something to Teach

 Now, imagine trying this sort of "examine the text structures" nonsense on the inside - the inside of a maximum-security juvenile correctional facility.
 Or worse yet, grammar packets.

 That's what I was faced with when I first started teaching on the inside.
-I was a licensed educator with several years under my belt, but I was totally unprepared for what I faced when I stood in front of a class of the worst juvenile offenders in the state.
+I was a licensed educator with several years of classroom experience under my belt, but I was totally unprepared for what I faced when I stood in front of a class of the worst juvenile offenders in the state.
 Something to Teach is the story of how I learned to teach on the inside.